animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-When statistics are enabled, you can use {data-store-name}'s {x-data-store-docs}/tools_modules/vsd/chapter_overview.html\[VSD (Visual Statistics Display)\] tool to analyze the statistical data that is collected.
+When statistics are enabled, you can use GemFire's {x-data-store-docs}/tools_modules/vsd/chapter_overview.html\[VSD (Visual Statistics Display)\] tool to analyze the statistical data that is collected.